laxleary/Zillow-Data-Exploration/README.md

 2. Create the map with layers, markers, and drop-down menu (coding can be found in static folder logic.js)

-3. Use specific longitude and latitude for ploting the regions
+3. Use specific longitude and latitude for plotting the regions

 ![image](https://github.com/laxleary/Zillow-Data-Exploration/assets/130908954/32d4e0a6-ce17-43c1-86c3-18c0690c7065)

 ### CSS
-1. Use CSS to style the webpage (Coding can be found in the static folder style.css to show how our webpage was styled)
+1. Use CSS to style the webpage (Coding can be found in the static folder [style.css](style.css) to show how our webpage was styled)

 ### HTML